FinnAngelo/MyZX-TheHobbit/README.md

 ### Setup SjASMPlus to run in the workspace

-Currently the codespace (i.e. linux docker) setup of the SjASMPlus compiler is a manual task.
+In Codespaces:

+- Whoo hoo! the `.devcontainer/devcontainer.json` sets the compiler to just work!

+In Windows:

-If you pull this repo to a Windows desktop, it should just run because the Windows exe is already in the tools folder.
+- If you pull this repo to a Windows desktop, it should just run because the Windows exe is already in the tools folder.

 1. Open the bash terminal and run these step by step:
   ```bash